 This setting toggles between On and Off.
 When this feature is On, the startup screen appears when the projector starts up and remains until an active source is detected.
-The startup screen contains information on contacting Boxlight.
-Click the left or right navigation button to turn this feature off and display a plain black or blue screen instead of the startup screen.
+Click the left or right mouse button to turn this feature off and display a plain black or blue screen instead of the startup screen.